1863 Atlantic hurricane season

 The 1863 Atlantic hurricane season featured five landfalling tropical cyclones.
 In the absence of modern satellite and other remote-sensing technologies, only storms that affected populated land areas or encountered ships at sea were recorded, so the actual total could be higher.
 An undercount bias of zero to six tropical cyclones per year between 1851 and 1885 has been estimated.
 There were seven recorded hurricanes and no major hurricanes, which are Category 3 or higher on the modern day Saffir–Simpson scale.
 Of the known 1863 cyclones, seven were first documented in 1995 by José Fernández-Partagás and Henry Diaz, while the ninth tropical storm was first documented in 2003.
 These changes were largely adopted by the National Oceanic and Atmospheric Administration's Atlantic hurricane reanalysis in their updates to the Atlantic hurricane database (HURDAT), with some adjustments.

 Although it is not officially listed in HURDAT, Hurricane "Amanda", named after a ship run aground by the storm, developed in the Gulf of Mexico on May 24.
-First documented in 2013 by Michael Chenoweth and Cary Mock, the system capsized several other ships and caused damage along the coast of the Florida Panhandle.
+First documented by Edward N. Rappaport and Fernández-Partagás in 1995, the system capsized several other ships and caused damage along the coast of the Florida Panhandle.
 The cyclone made landfall near Apalachicola, Florida, exceptionally early in the season, on May 28.
 Amanda is the only known hurricane landfall in the United States in the month of May since HURDAT records began in 1851.
 On land and at sea, the cyclone left at least 110 fatalities.
 Few other storms were notable.
 In August, the third official storm capsized the American brig Bainbridge off Hatteras, North Carolina, drowning 80 people.
 The seventh official cyclone caused 10 deaths near Tampico, Tamaulipas, after the ship J.K.L. sunk.